 Magnet® recognition promotes a culture of a positive working environment, professional autonomy, advancing standards of practice, nursing professional development, attracting and retaining professional talent, and a focus on continuous improvement.
-As the public grows increasingly medically savvy, they rely on Magnet® designation as an important indication of quality patient care when choosing a healthcare provider.
+As the public grows more medically savvy, they rely on Magnet® designation as an important indicator of quality patient care when choosing a healthcare provider.

 The Magnet Recognition Program has provided Memorial Hospital with a roadmap in the quest for excellence.
 The program has allowed us to implement, revise, and sustain a strong professional governance model; nurses at the bedside making decisions about how to provide care to their patients through integration of best practices and clinical expertise.
 We have also been able to provide more professional development opportunities for nursing staff, including support for returning to school for higher education, and encouraging nurses to become certified in their specialty, validating their expertise as a nursing professional.
 Through the Magnet® recognition program, our nurses, along with other interprofessional disciplines, have enhanced patient care at the bedside, reviewed and implemented strategies to improve outcomes, and adopted Relationship-Based Care as a central theme for how patient care should be delivered at Memorial Hospital.

 Attaining Magnet Recognition has been a strategic priority for Memorial Hospital long before 2008, when Memorial was initially recognized as a Magnet organization.
-Since that time, Memorial was proudly re-designated in August of 2013, and again in April 2018.
+Since that time, Memorial was proudly re-designated in August of 2013, April 2018, and December 2022.
 Every four years, the hospital must re-apply and provide extensive documentation of compliance with standards and data in order to maintain Magnet status.
-Memorial Hospital will submit documents for our 4th designation on April 1, 2022.
+Memorial Hospital will submit documents for our 5th designation on October 1, 2026.

 In This Section